 Routinely including pedestrian facilities with other roadway improvement projects is a cost-effective strategy for reducing pedestrian crashes and encouraging more walking.
 The construction of good pedestrian infrastructure as part of normal public and private development and the adoption of good traffic management practices are known as "routine accommodation."
-The majority of pedestrian infrastructure is built in conjunction with other projects: pedestrian crossings are built in conjunction with traffic signals; and most sidewalks in residential neighborhoods are built as part of private, residential housing construction.
+The majority of pedestrian infrastructure is built in conjunction with other projects: pedestrian crossings are built in conjunction with the construction of intersections; pedestrian signals are installed in conjunctions with traffic signals; and most sidewalks in residential neighborhoods are built as part of private, residential housing construction.
 The same applies to traffic management practices: high visibility crosswalks can be marked after pavement overlays as a matter of standard practice.